neely/neely.github.io/_pages/patterns.md

 └── .github/workflows/process-images.yml
 ```

+The reader/writer pages started as single self-contained HTML files (inline `<style>`/`<script>`) and were later split into external CSS/JS once the two pages accumulated enough duplicated design tokens and helper functions to be worth sharing — this is optional per-project; the template still ships inline for simplicity, since a fresh fork doesn't yet have the duplication that justifies splitting.

 **Examples**
 - [neely/hiking-journal](https://github.com/neely/hiking-journal) — "Neely Trails": a family hiking journal with photos, stats, trail maps, and notes.
 Private repo, gated with Cloudflare Access.
 Built ~April 14, 2026.
+Writes moved to a Worker-proxied PAT (below) and CSS/JS split out of inline blocks, July 2026.
+- [neely/hiking-journal-proxy](https://github.com/neely/hiking-journal-proxy) — the Cloudflare Worker holding the PAT server-side for the above.
+See Pattern 7 for the general shape.
 - [neely/hiking-journal-template](https://github.com/neely/hiking-journal-template) — the public, no-personal-data template.
 Ships with a demo entry (Hillary and Norgay's first ascent of Everest, 29 May 1953), README screenshots of the main page/expanded card/edit screen, and a documented optional "Going Private" walkthrough.
+Still uses the simpler browser-PAT write path described above, not the Worker proxy.

 **Constraints (beyond global)**
-- The PAT has `repo` scope — full read/write to the repo.
+- The base pattern's PAT has `repo` scope — full read/write to the repo.
 It's powerful; treat it like a password.
+(The live instance uses a fine-grained, Contents-only PAT instead, held server-side — see below.)
-- The PAT is stored in `localStorage` on each device.
-Not secure against someone with physical access to the browser, but never exposed publicly.
+- In the base pattern, the PAT is stored in `localStorage` on each device — not secure against someone with physical access to the browser, but never exposed publicly.
+The live instance eliminates this entirely by moving the PAT into a Cloudflare Worker secret (Pattern 7's shape); the browser never holds a credential.
 - GitHub Actions is unlimited for public repos; private repos have a 2,000 minutes/month free tier.
 The image processing Action is lightweight — typically under 30 seconds per run.
 - Cloudflare Pages introduces a small propagation delay between a GitHub commit and the file being visible at the custom domain — true whether the repo is public or private, since reads are always same-origin now.
 The browser polling loop in `add.html` accounts for this.
 - The concurrency block in the Action prevents race conditions when photos are uploaded in multiple bursts; a `git pull --rebase` at the start of the Action handles commit timing edge cases.